m4theus4ndr4de/house_rocket/README.md

 <h1>Real State Negotiation</h1>

-<p>This is a fictional project for studying purposes.
+<p align="justify">This is a fictional project for studying purposes.
 The company, business context and the insights are not real.
 The dataset used in this project is from Kaggle and it is available <a href="https://www.kaggle.com/datasets/harlfoxem/housesalesprediction" target="_blank">there</a>.</p>

 <h2>1.
 Description of the Business Problem</h2>

-<p>The House Rocket is a real state company.
+<p align="justify">The House Rocket is a real state company.
 They work buying houses for a good price and selling them later after some time.
 The company has a dataset that contains information about a lot of houses available to be bought.
 The data scientist from House Rocket should help the CEO answering two questions and creating two tool to help understanding the dataset.</p>

 <h3>The questions to be answered:</h3>

-<p>Which houses should the House Rocket CEO buy and at what price?
+<p align="justify">Which houses should the House Rocket CEO buy and at what price?
     The source code can be found <a href="https://github.com/m4theus4ndr4de/house_rocket/blob/main/house_rocket_app.py" target="_blank">here</a>
         and the dashboard is available <a href="https://house-rocket-app-ma.herokuapp.com/" target="_blank">here</a>.</p>
-<p>When is the best time to sell them and what would be the selling price?
+<p align="justify">When is the best time to sell them and what would be the selling price?
     The source code can be found <a href="https://github.com/m4theus4ndr4de/house_rocket/blob/main/house_rocket_insights.ipynb" target="_blank">here</a>.</p>

 <h3>The tools to be created:</h3>

-<p>An interactive dashboard in which it is possible to filter the data according to the CEO requirements and explore more about it.</p>
+<p align="justify">An interactive dashboard in which it is possible to filter the data according to the CEO requirements and explore more about it.</p>
-<p>Crate a few insights about the dataset telling if they are true or false.</p>
+<p align="justify">Crate a few insights about the dataset telling if they are true or false.</p>

 <h2>2.
 Dataset Attributes</h2>

-<p>Information about the atrributes can be found <a href="https://www.kaggle.com/harlfoxem/housesalesprediction/discussion/207885" target="_blank">here</a>.</p>
+<p align="justify">Information about the atrributes can be found <a href="https://www.kaggle.com/harlfoxem/housesalesprediction/discussion/207885" target="_blank">here</a>.</p>

 <table style="width:100%">
 <tr><th>Attribute</th><th>Description</th></tr>